-About Cloudflare Web Application Firewall · Cloudflare Web Application Firewall (WAF) docs
+About Cloudflare Web Application Firewall (WAF)

 To learn more about phases, refer to Phases in the Ruleset Engine documentation.

-To configure Managed Rulesets using the Cloudflare dashboard, refer to Deploy Managed Rulesets for a zone in the dashboard.
+To configure Managed Rulesets using the Cloudflare dashboard, refer to Deploy Managed Rulesets for a zone in the dashboard .

-You can also use the Rulesets API to deploy rulesets to the available phases:
+You can also use the Rulesets API to deploy rulesets to the available phases.
+Refer to the following pages for additional guidance: